MalCVE: Malware Detection and CVE Association Using Large Language Models: Evaluation

 Figure 10 presents the results of single-class malware detection, illustrating how effectively the LLM classifies binaries as either malicious or benign.
 To assess the impact of LLM architectural variations, multiple iterations were conducted.
 Each colored dot represents a model, and the number displayed on the dot indicates the number of files analyzed during that iteration.

 The dashed red lines in Figure \ref{fig:verdict-accuracy-trend} show that the mean accuracy is \textbf{97\%}, across all 3,839 analyzed JARs and LLMs.
 This corresponds to 115 misclassified files out of the total.
-The observed accuracy ranged from a minimum of 88\% to a maximum of 100\%.
+The observed accuracy of different LLM models ranged from 88\% to 100\%.

-The findings demonstrate that LLMs can correctly classify decompiled binaries as either malicious or benign using appropriate prompting techniques.
+The findings demonstrate that LLMs can correctly classify decompiled binaries as either malicious or benign uswith appropriate prompting.
 This was achieved without any fine-tuning, relying solely on zero-shot prompting.
-Changes in LLM architecture did not have a significant impact on accuracy, highlighting that LLMs perform effectively with default configurations for this task.
+Changes in LLM architecture did not have a significant impact on accuracy, highlighting that LLMs erform effectively with default configurations for this task.

 Throughout the evaluation, two commercial LLM providers were utilized: Google (Gemini models) and OpenAI.

 \begin{itemize} \item \textbf{Google} incurred a cost of \$69.86 for completions using Gemini models \item \textbf{OpenAI} incurred a total cost of \$44.46, which includes embedding approximately 21.5 million tokens for semantic similarity search and processing completion requests totaling 68.5 million tokens. \end{itemize}